Deer management discussion at the SNP conference

 At the SNP conference fringe, the Trust chaired discussions with policymakers and environmental experts on how collaboration can help meet Scotland’s nature and climate targets.

-We joined MSPs and fellow E-NGOs at the Scottish National Party (SNP) conference fringe event on Monday, where we explored the current state of deer management in Scotland and what a sustainable future with thriving wild places would look like.
+We joined MSPs and fellow E-NGOs at the Scottish National Party (SNP) conference fringe event on Monday, where we explored the current state of deer management in Scotland (one of our three key manifesto asks for the 2026 Scottish parliamentary elections) and what a sustainable future with thriving wild places would look like.

 The Trust's Head of Campaigns Thomas Widrow chaired the panel, posing the question of how to tackle the unsustainable number of deer in Scotland and their affect on nature.
 He was joined by Duncan Orr-Ewing of RSPB and Environment LINK, Deirdre Stewart from Association of Deer Management Groups and Dr Alasdair Allan MSP.